Battle of the Silarus

 The Battle of the Silarus was fought in 212 BC between Hannibal's army and a Roman force led by centurion Marcus Centenius Penula.
-The Carthaginians were victorious, destroying the entire Roman army and killing 15,000 Roman soldiers in the process.
+The vastly outnumbered Carthaginians were victorious, destroying the entire Roman army and killing 15,000 Roman soldiers in the process.

 Prelude

 Hannibal had lifted the siege of Capua after mauling two Roman consular armies in the Battle of Capua.
 The Roman consuls had split their forces, with Fulvius Flaccus moving towards Cumae, while Appius Claudius Pulcher marched towards Lucania.
 It is not sure why they had done so, because their forces still outnumbered Hannibal's army, even with the losses suffered in the battle.
 Hannibal decided to follow Claudius.

 Claudius managed to evade the pursuit of Hannibal, but a centurion, Marcus Centenius Penula, had appealed to the Roman Senate for independent command against Hannibal, claiming that with his knowledge of Campania he could best the Carthaginians.
 His appeal was granted and 4,000 citizen soldiers and 4,000 allies were detached to serve under him, possibly from the army of Gracchus which was stationed in Lucania.
 To this force another 8,000 volunteers from Campania, Lucania, and Samnium were added.

 While Appius Claudius and his consular army marched west to join his fellow consul, Centenius set off to attack Hannibal in Lucania.
 Hannibal learned of the Romans' approach and halted his pursuit of Claudius.
 Prior to the battle, Hannibal had his cavalry secure all roads in the area to stop any Roman retreat.